Corporate plan 2023 / 2028 (2025 / 26 refresh)

 Net Zero Swansea Council by 2030

-- Achieve net zero carbon emissions by 2030, following the approved Swansea Council Net Zero 2030 Delivery Plan.
+- Aim to achieve net zero carbon emissions by 2030, within the available budget, following the approved Swansea Council Net Zero 2030 Delivery Plan.

-- Reduce the council's impact on the environment, monitoring via the Welsh Government reporting process on the 6 organisational categories.
+- Reduce the council's impact on the environment, monitoring via the Welsh Government reporting process on the 6 organisational categories (i.e. buildings and energy, fleet and other mobile equipment, land use (offsetting), waste - operational, new ways of working, and supply chain).

 - Continue to replace street lighting with LED lanterns.